 In the 20th Century, restoration plans were interrupted by World War II.
 A British bombing raid destroyed much of the monastery on February 25, 1945, killing 267 people who had taken shelter in the cellars beneath the library.
 Reconstruction began in 1946, and a seminary occupied the buildings from 1960 until 1993.

 The Evangelical Church (as the Lutheran Church is known in Germany) subsequently completed restoration work on the church where Luther took his vows and turned the monastery's east and west wings into a conference center.
-The monastery is also home to sisters of the Casteller Ring Community, a Protestant religious order in the Benedictine tradition whose members take vows of poverty, obedience, and celibacy.

 Next page: Augustinian church and services